Welcome to our Drayton Village Website.

-Drayton, Somerset is just 2.3 miles from Langport in the heart of the Somerset Levels and can boast the remains of 2 Roman Villas, (now buried).
+Drayton in Somerset is just two miles from Langport in the heart of the Somerset Levels and can boast the remains of two Roman Villas (now buried).
 We are just a couple of miles from Muchelney Abbey, which was destroyed by Henry VIII during the Reformation.
 If you look carefully at our assortment of houses you will spot some of the dressed Blue Lias stone robbed from the ruins.

-Drayton is a picturesque village with a strong sense of community which centres around its village hall, pub and church.
-St Catherines is a very pretty parish church which dates back to the 15th century and has some fine examples of stained glass.
-The Drayton Crown is a bustling local pub, offering food and Bed and Breakfast, and welcomes locals and visitors alike with a warm and friendly atomosphere.
+Drayton is a picturesque village with a strong sense of community that centres around its village hall, pub and church.
+St Catherine’s is a very pretty parish church which dates back to the 15th century and has some fine examples of stained glass.
+The Drayton Crown is a bustling local pub, offering food and Bed and Breakfast, and welcomes locals and visitors alike with a warm and friendly atmosphere.